Avishai-Tsabari/Transformer-Language-Model-Simulator/README.md

 # Small LLM with Transformer Architecture

 A complete implementation of a small language model using PyTorch Lightning with training, inference, and interactive web interface.
+This project demonstrates how to build, train, and deploy a transformer-based language model from scratch.

 ## Features